Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-The foregoing three algorithms complete the consideration of dimension-dependent spinor-index symmetries.
-The other dimension-specific identities of import are the reductions of gamma matrices with more than \( m = \lfloor D/2 \rfloor\) indices to those with at most \(m\) indices (multiplied by \(\gamma_{*}\) if \(D\) is even).
-In particular, (3.41) and (3.42) in \cite{Freedman2013} show that
+Besides symmetries, other dimension-specific identities of import are the reductions of gamma matrices with more than \( m = \lfloor D/2 \rfloor\) indices to those with at most \(m\) indices (multiplied by \(\gamma_{*}\) if \(D\) is even).
+In particular, it follows from (3.41) and (3.42) in \cite{Freedman2013} that

 where the \(\pm\) in the identity for odd \(D\) reflects that there are two choices of representation for the Clifford algebra in dimension \(D\) odd.
-The second equation can be rewritten in a form more parallel to the first as\footnote{The change in sign comes from the reordering of the indices and the identity \((-1)^m (-1)^{r(r-1)/2} (-1)^{(D-r)(D-r-1)/2} = (-1)^r\) for \(D\) even.}

-Such substitutions are particularly useful for reducing a gamma matrix into an element of a basis for the Clifford algebra.
-Since these substitutions are unavailable in Cadabra's gamma-matrix arithmetic (Cadabra will simply keep concatenating indices in gamma-matrix products until the dimension limit is reached), we handle such substitutions in the ``Evaluate" algorithm of \S\ref{evaluate} using an algorithm we present now, called ``GenSubs," which compiles all such substitutions for a particular dimension and representation.
-In particular, ``GenSubs" takes the dimension and the representation \(+1\) or \(-1\) (only relevant for \(D\) odd) as input and loops through all possible values of \(r\) greater than \(m\).
-For each \(r\), the appropriate equation \eqref{gamma_red:1} or \eqref{gamma_red:2_modified} with that \(r\) is prepended to an array of such identities.\footnote{These identities are intended for use in reducing gamma matrices via repeated substitutions, so it is desirable that the substitutions be carried out in descending number of indices from \(2m\) to \(m+1\).
-Hence, it is preferable to prepend rather than append the substitution rules to the list as \(r\) increases.} Finally, if \(D\) is even, \eqref{gamma_red:2} is appended in the case \(r = m\), which is occasionally necessary in even-dimensional Fierz expansions.
-This system of identities, serving as substitution rules to replace a gamma matrix with too many Lorentz indices, is the output of the algorithm.
-Algorithm \ref{alg:gensubs} depicts the aforementioned procedure in pseudo-code.
+The algorithm ``GenSubs'' (see Algorithm \ref{alg:gensubs}) takes the dimension and the representation \(+1\) or \(-1\) (only relevant for \(D\) odd) as input and generates the substitution rule for each \(r\) (strictly, if \(D\) is odd) greater than \(m\).\footnote{These identities are intended for use in reducing gamma matrices via repeated substitutions, so it is desirable that the substitutions be carried out in descending number of indices from \(2m\) to \(m+1\).
+Hence, it is preferable to prepend rather than append the substitution rules to the list as \(r\) increases.}